CephBlockPool CRD

 : whether mirroring is enabled on that pool (default: false)mode

-: mirroring mode to run, possible values are "pool" or "image" (required).
+: mirroring mode to run, possible values are "pool", "image" or "init-only" (required).
 Refer to the mirroring modes Ceph documentation for more details.snapshotSchedules

 : schedule(s) snapshot at the pool level.
 One or more schedules are supported.interval